apache/doris/docs/documentation/en/getting-started/basic-usage_EN.md

 > 1. FE_HOST is the IP of any FE node and 8030 is http_port in fe.conf.
 > 2. You can use the IP of any BE and the webserver_port in be.conf to connect the target left and right for import.
 For example: `BE_HOST:8040`

-The local file `table1_data'takes `, `as the separation between data, and the specific contents are as follows:
+The local file `table1_data` takes `,` as the separation between data, and the specific contents are as follows:

 ```
 1,1,Jim,2